mjalavado/PasswordManagerWebAppProject/Prototype/README.md

 ## Log In Page

 This page is the "Log In" page of the web application.
 Only registered users can sign in to the web app.
 If the user is not registered and tries to sign in, they will receive a hyperlink that will redirect them to the "Register" page if they click the link.
 The "Back" button returns the user to the "Welcome" page.
+Once the user successfully logs in, they will be redirected to their "Main" Page.

 ![LoginPageMockup](https://github.com/user-attachments/assets/d43f1140-84ed-430c-93aa-75e23c77c848)